 if src is file copy it to dst, overwriting an existing file if it exists if src is directory copy it to dst, overwriting existing files if they exist see copy command for full details

-This doesn’t transfer unchanged files, testing by size and modification time or MD5SUM.
-It doesn’t delete files from the destination.
+This doesn't transfer files that are identical on src and dst, testing by size and modification time or MD5SUM.
+It doesn't delete files from the destination.

 Note: Use the

 See the global flags page for global options not listed here.